Keep your contact centre up to date with these industry best practices.

 Essentially, what are the metrics you will use to determine customer satisfaction?
 Defining these KPIs from the onset will enable you to mark progress or highlight problem areas.
 At their core, contact centre KPIs never really change, no matter the tech you use it is still imperative to measure the client’s experience:

-Are customers getting what they need from the contact centre (abandoned calls, average speed to answer, first contact resolution)
+- Are customers getting what they need from the contact centre (abandoned calls, average speed to answer, first contact resolution)

-How efficient is the contact centre (average handling time, cost per call, transfer rate)
+- How efficient is the contact centre (average handling time, cost per call, transfer rate)

-Is the contact centre adding business value (revenue generation, sales conversion, customer retention)
+- Is the contact centre adding business value (revenue generation, sales conversion, customer retention)

-Agent management (attrition rate, absenteeism, agent quality)
+- Agent management (attrition rate, absenteeism, agent quality)

-At the end of the day, the customer should gain a better experience from your program.
+At the end of the day, the customer should gain better experience from your program.
 The needs of the customer can easily get drowned out in all the tech enthusiasm and pursuit of efficiency.

-getting it sorted quickly and if possible
+- getting them sorted quickly and if possible

-No matter how advanced and efficient your technology is, it is only as good as the staff that uses it.
+No matter how advanced and efficient your technology is, it’s only as good as the staff that uses it.
 Your staff must be adept at using contact centre technology.
 Not only must they be able to use the equipment but they will need a thorough script on how to handle any conceivable customer scenario they will come across.
 A careful balance must also be struck between a regimented script and giving your staff the leeway to solve unique situations.
-Hyland states that training should be an ongoing exercise, including refresher training on new products and trends
+Hyland states that training should be an ongoing exercise, including refresher training on new products and trends.

 Regularly training your staff is important, but just as important is keeping them motivated.
 Here is an expert tip from Elmarie Turner: do an exercise to determine how much training costs to inspire the agents and if that cost can be injected into an incentive or gamification programme, then determine which option’s return on the investment is higher.